umarhassan-mitodl/17.473-fall-2015/content/pages/syllabus.md

 {{< tdopen >}}

-### Screening: [Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb](http://www.imdb.com/title/tt0057012/?ref_=fn_al_tt_1).
+### Screening: {{% resource_link "024467fa-eb4f-48f3-be21-a6bcd3366c65" "Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb" %}}.
 Directed by Stanley Kubrick.
 Black and White, 95 min.
 1964.

 {{< tdclose >}}